tapchonk/knnGPUOptimised/README.md

  ## 6. To run the application on a batch compute system, prepend `./remoterun.sh` to the above commands.
     Ensure that the script has been updated for the batch compute and for that partition.
     Also ensure that you specify if you want the Cuda-optimised version or the OpenMP-optimised version in the remote run script.
+    As a final check, look at the architecture for the GPU you're optimising for in the Makefile.
+    Currently it's Ampere80.

  For more information and updates, please visit the Kokkos GitHub repository: [kokkos/kokkos](https://github.com/kokkos/kokkos)